business intelligence resources

 • Maintain good business/IT relationships at line management level.

 Good relationships at executive and senior management levels may achieve strategic alignment, but tactical alignment depends on line management.
-Strategy without tactics is an undeniable recipe for frustration and unsatisfied expectations.
-This is described as an IT imperative because IT must take the initiative to rebuild troubled working relationships.
+Strategy without tactics is an undeniable recipe

 • Create a federated IT culture.

 Acknowledge that information technology exists virtually everywhere in the business.
 Stop the ebb and flow from centralized to decentralized IT.
-Recognize the need for a strong central IT unit while welcoming the abundant resource of IT capacity (knowledge, skills, software, hardware, etc.) that is distributed throughout business units.
+Recognize the need for a strong central IT unit

 • Operate transparent IT programs.

 Business units must be able to see what their IT services consist of and have a clear picture of the cost and value of those services.
-When the business can't "see inside" the IT organization uncertainty and distrust are natural results.
+When the business can’t “see inside” the IT

 • Define and communicate technology strategy.

-To business units most IT organizations appear to operate in a reactive mode of fixing problems, responding to immediate pressures, and slowly chipping away at a growing backlog of unfulfilled needs.
-Alignment is difficult to achieve in the absence of a forward-looking technology plan.
+To business units most IT organizations appear to operate in a reactive mode of fixing problems, responding to immediate pressures, and slowly chipping away at a growing backlog of unfulfilled

 Business Imperatives: